-Shylock is something of a villainous woobie whether or not the writer intended it.
+Shylock from The Merchant of Venice is something of a villainous woobie whether or not the writer intended it.
 And if the production is kind to him, Antonio gets his fair share of woobitude in the trial scene.

 Ironically, the biggest exception is Covenant himself, due to his being a Flat Earth AtheistJerk Ass for 2 and 3/4th of the original trilogy, as well as crossing the Moral Event Horizon in the very first book by raping a village girl, after which it takes a long time for him to regain any reader sympathy (if he ever does, and in the opinion of most fans, he doesn't).

 Berenice from the homonymous novel by Tessa Korber.
 Before the novel started, she suffered on a big, incredibly difficult trip to Babylon, only to be greeted by his brother Leonidas brutally scolding her.
 Then she gets sexually abused by Eumenes and Diocle, gets sent to Egypt where she must cope with two brash Amazons poking fun at her all the time, barely survives a battle against some rebels, gets sent to a city in Phoenicia and then towards an ice-cold fortress in Armenia, becomes Eumenes' sexual toy for a while, and then, while on her way back to Egypt with Diocle and Eumenes, her boat is raided by pirates.